Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Convergence Analysis of Quadratic Gating MoE

 Turning to the parameter and expert estimation problem.
-A key step to establish the parameter and expert estimation rates is to decompose the discrepancy $f_{\widehat{G}_n}(\xbm)-f_{G_*}(\xbm)$ into a combination of linearly independent terms via Taylor expansions to the function $F(\xbm;\Abm,\bbm,\veta):=\exp(\xbm^{\top}\Abm \xbm + \bbm^{\top}\xbm)h(\xbm,\veta)$.
-However, we notice that there is an interaction among gating parameters $A$ and $b$ expressed by the following partial differential equation (PDE):
+A key step to establish the parameter and expert estimation rates is to decompose the discrepancy $f_{\widehat{G}_n}(\xbm)-f_{G_*}(\xbm)$ into a combination of linearly independent terms via Taylor expansions to the function $F(\xbm;\Abm,\bbm,\veta):=\exp(\xbm^{\top}\Abm \xbm + \bbm^{\top}\xbm)\mathcal{E}(\xbm,\veta)$.
+However, we notice that there is an interaction among gating parameters $\Abm$ and $\bbm$ expressed by the following partial differential equation (PDE):

 Technically, such parameter interaction induces plenty of linearly dependent derivative terms in the decomposition of $f_{\widehat{G}_n}(\xbm)-f_{G_*}(\xbm)$, which is undesirable.
-To capture this interaction, we need to consider a system of polynomial equations as described below to construct a loss function among parameters used for the parameter estimation problem. \\
+To capture this interaction, we need to consider a system of polynomial equations as described below to construct a loss function among parameters used for the parameter estimation problem.\\

-\textbf{System of polynomial equations.} Let $\bar{r}(m)$ be the smallest natural number $r$ such that the following system of polynomial equations does not admit any non-trivial solutions for the unknown variables: $(p_l,\gamma_{1l},\gamma_{2l})_{l=1}^{m}\subseteq\mathbb{R}^3$
+\textbf{System of polynomial equations.} Let $\bar{r}(m)$ be the smallest natural number $r$ such that the following system of polynomial equations does not admit any non-trivial solutions for the unknown variables $(p_l,\gamma_{1l},\gamma_{2l})_{l=1}^{m}\subseteq\mathbb{R}^3$:

 A solution to the above system is regarded as non-trivial if all variables $p_{l}$ are non-zero, whereas at least one of the $\gamma_{1l}$ is different from zero.
-As shown in [Proposition 2.1, \cite{Ho-Nguyen-Ann-16}], we have $\bar{r}(2)=4$, $\bar{r}(3)=6$ and $\Bar{r}(m)\geq 7$ when $m\geq 4$. \\
+As shown in [Proposition 2.1, \cite{Ho-Nguyen-Ann-16}], we have $\bar{r}(2)=4$, $\bar{r}(3)=6$ and $\Bar{r}(m)\geq 7$ when $m\geq 4$.\\

 Next, we introduce a condition called \emph{poly-strong identifiability} to characterize the types of expert functions that admit faster estimation rates than others.
-From a technical view, the purpose of the strong identifiability condition is to eliminate all potential interactions among expert parameters via some PDEs as in equation~\eqref{eq:PDE}. \begin{definition}[Poly-strong identifiability] We say that an expert function $x \mapsto h(\xbm,\veta)$ is strongly identifiable if it is twice differentiable w.r.t its parameter $\veta$, and if for any $N\geq 1$ and pair-wise different parameters $\veta_1,\ldots,\veta_N$, the following set
+From a technical view, the purpose of the poly-strong identifiability condition is to eliminate all potential interactions among parameters expressed in the language of PDEs as in equation~\eqref{eq:PDE}. \begin{definition}[Poly-strong identifiability] We say that an expert function $\xbm \mapsto \mathcal{E}(\xbm,\veta)$ is strongly identifiable if it is twice differentiable w.r.t its parameter $\veta$, and if for any $N\geq 1$ and distinct parameters $\veta_1,\veta_2,\ldots,\veta_N$, the following set of functions in $\xbm$

 is linearly independent for almost every $\xbm$ for any $r_j\leq \bar{r}(N-N^*+1)$. \end{definition}